Azure/aad-pod-identity/.github/PULL_REQUEST_TEMPLATE.md

 **Issue Fixed**:
 <!-- If this PR fixes GitHub issue 1234, add "Fixes #1234" to the next line. -->

+**Please answer the following questions with yes/no**:

+Does this change contain code from or inspired by another project?
+If so, did you notify the maintainers and provide attribution?

 **Notes for Reviewers**: